Skim by Section

 Peel off the "meat" of the onion, layer by layer, down to the center.

-Chances are some of the outer layers will be soft and may be starting to rot if your onion has started sprouting.
-If not, you can still eat the outer layers of onion so don't toss them!
+If your onion has sprouted, chances are some of the outer layers will be soft and may be starting to rot if your onion has started sprouting.
+If not, you can still eat the outer layers of onion that are not rotten, so don't toss them!

-You want to peel all the way down until you get to just the clump of green sprouts.
+To get to the part of the onion you can plant, you need to peel away the layers of the onion bulb, all the way down until you get to just the clump of green sprouts.

 I don't use a special tool for this.
-I just peel the layers off with my hands.
+I just peel the layers off with clean hands.

 Once you get to the center of your onion, you'll want to carefully separate the green sprouts into individual plants.

-Peel away any final layers of onion skin to reveal the separate plants if needed.
+Peel away any final layers of onion skin to reveal the separate plants if you haven't already.

 Usually each sprouted onion will contain three separate plants!
 Sometimes less, sometimes more.
 It's a fun little surprise to see how many you will get.